Music of Brittany: Celtic harp (telenn)

+Violin

-The violon (which can mean either fiddle or violin) is an instrument played across France.
+The violin is an instrument played across France.
 Perhaps because of this wide-ranging appeal and lack of regional uniqueness, the instrument was somewhat ignored during the Breton folk revival in the mid-20th century.
 However, the instrument remains a common part of Breton folk bands today.

-The violon has been played in Brittany since at least the 17th century, and was possibly the most widespread instrument in the land by the early 20th century.
+The violin has been played in Brittany since at least the 17th century, and was possibly the most widespread instrument in the land by the early 20th century.
 It was only a few decades later, however, that the accordion nearly wiped the violon out, and most fiddlers joined Irish bands, moved into jazz or otherwise left the instrument.
 The violon survived, however.
 Alan Stivell has used the fiddle and electric violin in his arrangements and compositions since his first album in 1970, inviting different fiddlers for his tours and records.
 It opened the way for a new generation of performers including Christian Lemaitre, Jackie Molard and the six-violin band Archétype.